antoine-sachet/driver-telematics-analysis_applied-ml-project/README.md

 For each driver, we create a labeled dataset of trips he did take and didn't take using the following method:

 * We make the assumption that the 200 trips of the driver were indeed taken by him and label them 1.
 These from the positive samples.
-Some of the trips (the one we want to find) were misclassified.
+Some of the trips (the ones we want to find) were misclassified.

 * We sample 200 (but this is adjustable) random trips from random other drivers and label 0.
-These are the negative sampàles, the trips our driver did not take.
+These are the negative samples, the trips our driver did not take.

 For each driver, a SVM is trained on this labeled dataset.
 It is then used on the positive samples only, the hope being that it will pick up which of the trips were misclassified.